Entropy

 \]

-indicates the model need to be improved and forces the optimization algorithm to adjust parameters for reducing future error.
+improved, and forces the optimization algorithm to adjust parameters to reduce future error.

 KL Divergence (Relative Entropy, Information Gain)